-DEFINITION: The pair crossing number of G, $\operatorname{pcr}(G)$, is the smallest number of pairs of edges crossing in any drawing of G. The independent pair crossing number of G, $\operatorname{pcr}{-}(G)$, is the smallest number of pairs of independent edges crossing in any drawing of G. The Rule + variant of $\operatorname{pcr}{+}(G)$, the smallest number of pairs of edges crossing in any drawing of G in which adjacent edges are forbidden to cross.
-The local pair crossing number of G, $\operatorname{lpcr}(G)$, is the smallest G has a drawing in which every edge crosses at most G other edges (possibly multiple times).
+DEFINITION: The pair crossing number of G, pcr(G), is the smallest number of pairs of edges crossing in any drawing of G. The independent pair crossing number of G, $pcr{-}(G)$, is the smallest number of pairs of independent edges crossing in any drawing of G. The Rule + variant of pcr is $pcr{+}(G)$, the smallest number of pairs of edges crossing in any drawing of G in which adjacent edges are forbidden to cross.
+The local pair crossing number of G, pcr(G), is the smallest G has a drawing in which every edge crosses at most k other edges (possibly multiple times).